vcsjones/vcsjones.dev/_posts/2017-08-13-single-cable-usbc.md

 it.

 The only other thing was it really isn't a single "cable" solution.
-It was just a little dongle with no cable at all!
+It was just a little dongle with no cable at all.
 This was less pleasant because three thick cables were connected to it, and wrestling it in to place was annoying.
+It also meant that I would have three cables across my desk.
 This problem ended up being easy to fix with a USB-C extension cable.

-{% retina-img "Cable setup", "/images/usbc-cable.JPG" %}
+{% imgretina caption: 'Cable setup', src: '/images/usbc-cable.jpg' %}

+Overall, I'm a tad annoyed by the experience of this.
+USB-C is confusing and difficult to find the right components, whereas Thunderbolt is in it's 3rd iteration and it seems that many of its problems have been addressed since using the Thunderbolt Display.

 [1]: https://www.bourgedesign.com/arc-hub